ropensci/drake/README.md

 vignette(package = "drake") # List the vignettes.
 vignette("drake") # High-level intro.
-vignette("quickstart") # Walk through a simple example.
+vignette("quickstart") # Walk through a simple example. vignette("caution") # Drake is not perfect.
+Read this to be safe.
 ```

 # Quickstart examples